alebaffa/blog-hugo/content/projects/gotourita.md

 +++
-title = "Go Tour in Italian // Maintainer" description = "Italian translation of the Go Tour"
+title = "[Project] Maintainer of the Go Tour in Italian" description = "Italian translation of the Go Tour"
 +++